uhm-descartes/ece342spring2025/morea/03-conditioning-bayes/module-conditioning-bayes.md

 morea_sort_order: 3
 ---

-Starting to get tricky... and *interest*!
+Starting to get tricky... and *interesting!*